madsbuch/applicationCourse/README.md

 ### Gameplan
 All sessions, but the last one, have a section on designing a gameplan.
 This is to structure the work needed to be done before next session.

+###Assessment
+All sessions has an assessment section, This should be filled out and handed in to the facilitator.
+A time should be set, so the facilitator has enough time to adjust the next session accordingly.